Create Music Group

-Create Music Group, formerly known as CreateTV, is an independent American music distribution, publishing, and data analytics company founded in 2015 by Jonathan Strauss and Alexandre Williams.
+Create Music Group, is an independent American record label, music distribution, publishing, and data analytics company founded in 2015 by Jonathan Strauss and Alexandre Williams.
 The company is headquartered in Los Angeles, California.
 The company provides music distribution, rights management and music publishing.

 History

+Foundation years (2015-2018)

-Create Music Group was founded in early 2015 as CreateTV by CEO Jonathan Strauss, COO Alexandre Williams, CBO Wayne Hampton.
+Create Music Group was founded in early 2015 by CEO Jonathan Strauss, COO Alexandre Williams, CBO Wayne Hampton.
 Strauss invested $1 million into the company and later raised a seed round of $2.25 million in exchange for a minority share.
 The company began by collecting unclaimed revenue for EDM and hip hop artists on YouTube.
 As of January 2019, Create Music Group monetizes approximately 9 billion streams a month.

-In June 2016, Create Music Group, then named CreateTV, acquired Label Engine, a label distributor founded in 2008 that Williams had previously worked for.
-The company distributes for clients such as Insomniac Records, YNW Melly and 6ix9ine.
-The company also acquired Flighthouse, a digital media brand.
+In June 2016, Create acquired Label Engine, a label distributor founded in 2008 that Williams had previously worked for.
+Around the same time it went into its current name as Create Music Group while also handling distributions for clients such as Insomniac Records, YNW Melly and 6ix9ine.
+The company would later acquire the digital media brand Flighthouse.

+Expansion and digital media (2018–2020)

 In 2018, Create Music Group announced the launch of its music publishing division with the signing of 6ix9ine.

-In 2020, Create Music Group was listed by Inc. Magazine at the top of their Inc. 5000 Series: California, as one of the fastest growing private companies in the state, and also Inc. 5000, as one of the second fastest growing company in the United States.
+In 2020, Create Music Group was listed by Inc. Magazine at the top of their Inc. 5000 Series: California, as the fastest growing private company in the state, and also Inc. 5000, as the second fastest growing company in the United States.

 Following the launch of their publishing division, Create Music Group distributed 6ix9ine's Dummy Boy album after the release was leaked.
 They also released "Gooba", 6ix9ine's first single after being released from prison.
 The label scored its first Billboard Hot 100 number one with 6ix9ine and Nicki Minaj's "Trollz".

-2025 saw a string of acquisitions made by Create Music Group starting with the discography of Canadian producer and DJ Deadmau5 and the catalogue of his record label, Mau5trap on March 4th, followed by the Canadian electronic music label Monstercat two months later on May 6th.